translate/pootle/docs/server/commands.rst

 update_stores
 ^^^^^^^^^^^^^

-This command is the opposite of *sync_stores*.
+This command is the opposite of :ref:`commands#sync_stores`.
 It will update the strings in database to reflect what is on disk, as Pootle will not detect changes in the file system on it's own.

 It will also discover and import any new files added to existing languages within the projects.